Mount Pakenham is known for great snow and great grooming.

 The final touch in the snowmaking process is our staff!
 Our snowmakers and groomers are on call 24 hours a day, 7 days a week to be at Mount Pakenham, taking advantage of ideal conditions the moment they arrive.

-They work all night to prepare Mount Pakenham for you to enjoy skiing, riding and tubing.
+They work all night to prepare Mount Pakenham for you to enjoy skiing and riding.
 Even when we don't get to make snow on a certain night, the grooming staff will be hard at work all night to get the slopes looking and feeling like there is a nice fresh coat of snow.

 There is a lot that goes into snowmaking here Mount Pakenham, with several departments working together.
 But the excitement of getting those first runs open makes all our work worthwhile!